This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

 1. Heat to ease menstrual cramps

 An old fashioned hot water bottle or more modern heating pad applied to the abdomen or tummy helps bring down the pain and also means you relax.
 That in itself will bring down the pain.
-Try our cherry stone pillow which has been made in Germany by a company that employs people with disabilities.
-This bag of organic cherry stones moulds itself to your body and gently but efficiently relieves menstrual cramps.
+You can try as well a cherry stone pillow: This bag of organic cherry stones moulds itself to your body and gently but efficiently relieves menstrual cramps.

 2. Yoga against period pain